-The Fraternity and Sorority community is a growing and viable element on Georgia Southern’s campus today with 37 chapters recognized by the University.
-Approximately 14 percent of all undergraduate students are members of the Greek community, which is over 2,300 students.
+The Fraternity and Sorority community is a growing and viable element on Georgia Southern’s campus today with 42 chapters recognized by the University.
+Approximately 17 percent of all undergraduate students at Statesboro and approximately 5 percent of all undergraduate students at Armstrong are members of the Greek community, which is over 2,800 students.

 There are many benefits to being a member of a fraternity or a sorority.
 Below is a list of how membership can shape your college experience to being more than the average.